-I have always been passionate about horses, – ever since I was a child – despite parental anxieties about my safety.
+I have always been passionate about horses, – ever since I was a child – despite parental anxieties.
 I was brought up in a musical and artistic household, but horses were always my passion.
-I drew them obsessively and begged riding lessons so started riding when I was very young.
+I drew them obsessively and begged riding lessons so I started riding when I was very young.

-I traveled to Texas to learn about trick training and became curious about Positive Reinforcement training to teach tricks to horses.
-I traveled to Menorca and mainland Spain many, many times discovering the delights of Andalucian horses – and I became utterly in love with the Spanish horse.
+I traveled to Texas to learn about trick training and became increasingly curious about using Positive Reinforcement training to teach horses.
+I regularly visited Menorca and mainland Spain for over 20 years, discovering the delights of the Andalucian and Menorcan horse – and this was how I became utterly in love with Iberian horses.

-I became interested with Straightness Training for a while, and passed many evaluations within the system but it then evolved in a direction I did not feel comfortable with, so I moved away and concentrated on learning the Academic Art of Riding by Bent Branderup – which was the original source of Straightness Training.
-I remain still fascinated by The Academic Art of Riding by Bent Branderup.
+I was interested with Straightness Training from the start of the online presence of ST and passed many evaluations within the system but it evolved in a direction I did not wish to follow, so I decided to concentrate on learning from the Academic Art of Riding by Bent Branderup – which was the original source of early Straightness Training.
+I remain both fulfilled and fascinated by The Academic Art of Riding by Bent Branderup.

 Ylvie Fros has been a superbly helpful accredited and certified AAoR by Bent Branderup trainer for me since meeting her in Holland at her home in Lunteren.
 Her consistently good insights and detailed lessons have been immensely helpful to me over the years and I am truly grateful to her for her support.

 Kathrin Branderup -Tannous has remained a repeatedly huge source of incites for me about AAoR seat training.

 Kathryn Wallberg gave me some lessons with incredible detail and accuracy which I still refer to and found really helpful

 Monika Sanders lessons help me to find ever more softness yet precision

 Christofer Dahlgrens’ sense of fun and forwards was a refreshing series of lessons